This blog contains affiliate links that if purchased from, I will earn a small commission from.

 The plaid star was attached ontop of the green star, and the red on top of the plaid star.

 The die for the words Christmas Wishes came from Sizzix – Tim Holtz – Alterations Collection – Thinlits Die – Script Holiday Words.
 They were cut using my Cuttlebug in the green cardstock.
-Glue was carefully applied to the back of the words and glued on top of the ribbons.
+The glue was carefully applied to the back of the words and glued on top of the ribbons.

 The Second Card